-The El Paso Electric Large Commercial Market Transformation Program (MTP), herein referred to as the Program, was developed in 2009 to comply with the State of Texas energy efficiency goals to reduce peak electric demand.
-In 1999, the state legislature passed Senate Bill 7 (SB 7), which restructured the state's electric utility industry and set initial energy efficiency goals for investorowned utilities.
+The El Paso Electric SCORE Program was developed in 2007 to comply with State of Texas energy efficiency goals to reduce peak electric demand.
+In 1999, the state legislature passed Senate Bill 7 (SB 7), which restructured the state's electric utility industry and set initial energy efficiency goals for investor-owned utilities.
 In 2007, House Bill 3693 (HB 3693) was passed and expanded these energy efficiency goals.

-The Program and all associated services are available to Participants at NO COST.
+The El Paso Electric SCORE Program is now in its 7th year.
+The Program and all associated services are available to participants at NO COST.